 Kalmia is part of the large and diverse Ericaceae family, which includes relatives as distinct as the edible blueberry and the toxic Yew.

 Since the flower was limited to the New World, it didn’t receive a meaning in ancient Greek culture or during the Victorian era.
 Its more modern meanings include perseverance, trickery, and cleverness.

 What is Kalmia used for?

-As a toxic shrub, its only use is for ornamental purposes.
-It’s unsafe to eat any part of the plant or use the wood for any purposes other than decorative.
+As a toxic shrub, the only safe use of the plant is for ornamental purposes.
+It’s unsafe to eat any part of it or use the wood for any other purpose.

 Is Kalmia an evergreen?

 All the current species included in the Kalmia genus are evergreens, although their leaves may wilt or shrivel over the winter.